If you’re like most people, you probably overwater your plants from time to time.

 Fungi love moist conditions, and they can quickly take over an overwatered plant.

-In addition to causing the plant to rot, fungi can also attack the roots, leaves, and stems of the Peace lily, causing severe damage.
+In addition to causing the plant to rot, fungi can also attack the roots, leaves, and stems, causing severe damage.

 Overwatered Peace lilies are at risk of developing bacterial diseases.